My background, my calling

-Not only in my creative work, but across my whole life.
+Not just in my creative work, but across my whole life.

-And so I’ve come to believe that creative expression, and finding joy in the journey, are vital keys to a life well lived – they can be a fast-track to our ultimate happiness and fulfilment.
+I’ve come to know in my heart that creative expression, and finding joy in the journey, are not only vital keys to a life well lived – they can be a fast-track to our ultimate happiness and fulfilment.

-So not only have I learned a huge amount that can soothe the creative soul, I feel it’s my mission to share it, and help other soul-seeking creatives find more joy and ease in their creative journeys, and more peace, meaning and fulfilment in their lives.
+And so now I feel it’s my mission to share these simple strategies – to help other soul-seeking creatives find more joy and ease in their creative journeys, and more peace, meaning and fulfilment in their lives.